 And even more positive effects in the long term:

-High quality, Whole Child-focused afterschool programs can have an even larger impact on standardized test scores than programs that have a heavy academic focus.
-Afterschool and summer programs are key partners in young people’s learning.
-They help to develop the critical social and emotional skills that help create happier, more engaged, and more productive citizens.
+High quality, afterschool programs focused on meeting young people’s holistic needs can have an even larger impact on standardized test scores than their more academically-focused counterparts.
+Afterschool and summer programs are key partners in making sure all young people are able to learn, grown, and thrive.
+They help support young people’s mental and emotional well-being and provide opportunities to develop the critical interpersonal and conflict resolution skills that help create happier, more engaged, and more productive citizens.

-Studies have found that young people who participate in evidence-based Whole Child programs show an 11 percentile-point gain in academic achievement.
+Studies have found that young people who participate in evidence-based, holistically-oriented programs show an 11 percentile-point gain in academic achievement.

 According to a survey by the Riley Institute, “the top 5 skills developed by afterschool are teamwork, communication, problem-solving, self-confidence, and critical thinking.”

-A 2015 study found that for every $1 invested in high-quality Whole Child programs, there was a return of $11 in benefits.
+A 2015 study found that for every $1 invested in high-quality whole child programming, there was a return of $11 in benefits to society.

-High-quality, evidence-based afterschool programs targeting Whole Child outcomes have a wide array of positive effects:
+High-quality, evidence-based afterschool programs that focus on supporting the whole child have a wide array of positive effects, including:

 The mission of WINGS for Kids (WINGS) is to provide a safe, supportive environment for at-risk and underserved students, helping them develop the social and emotional skills necessary to succeed in and out of school from a young age.
 To do this, WINGS creates a culture of social and emotional learning for K-5th graders, employing a comprehensive social and emotional learning curriculum, integrating social and emotional learning into all activities, reinforcing lessons through teachable moments throughout the day, and having both staff and students model social and emotional skills while engaging with one another to help students internalize lessons.